mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

   | sudo tee /etc/nixos/configuration.nix
 ```

 You can make changes to `/etc/nixos/configuration.nix` at this point using `nano` or `vim`.
-You might want to change the `hostname`, `user`, or `password` values at the top, but you can also do that later.
+You might want to change the `hostname`, `user`, or `password` values at the top.
+The nice thing about Nix is that it's easy to change those values at any point in the future.

 ```bash
 sudo nano /etc/nixos/configuration.nix